Human–canine bond: Herding

-The cattle dog has long worked alongside humans, with the start of herding activities roughly being around the time of the domestication of the sheep.
+The herding dog has long worked alongside humans, with the start of herding activities roughly being around the time of the domestication of sheep.
 Today's herding dogs have evolved a unique set of traits and mannerisms that makes them ideal for the job.
-Herding dogs may generally fall into several categories, these are protectors, drivers, headers, and heelers.
+Herding dogs may generally fall into several categories: protectors, drivers, headers, and heelers.
 Herding dogs rely on many predator skills such as posture and eye contact rather than brute force.

 Hunting

 Hunting is one of the oldest jobs that dogs have performed alongside humans.
 Cave art dating back to the Neolithic age depicting dogs and humans hunting together has been found.
 In particular, a mural discovered in Saudi Arabia that is more than 9000 years old depicts a domesticated dog being used for hunting.
 Today hunting dogs generally fall into one of three categories; Terriers, gun dogs, and hounds.
 Terriers are smaller dogs which can be used to hunt small animals such as birds and rabbits.
 Gun dogs are mostly used during upland and wetland hunting to retrieve downed game.
 Hounds typically specialize in the chase and utilize a variety of noises to flush out game, used in hunting larger mammals such as deer, coyote, boar, and foxes.